vndevpro/vndevpro.github.io/_posts/2015-8-26-develop-and-deploy-to-azure.md

 ---
 layout: post
-title: A jump to Azure: easy deployment and ingration
+title: A jump to Azure: easy deployment and integration
 ---

-Microsoft Azure is a clould-platform which enables us to host not only web-application, but also for long-running tasks such as data processing background task, periodic backup task...
+Microsoft Azure is a cloud-platform which enables us to host not only web-application, but also for long-running tasks such as data processing background task, periodic backup task...

 If you are not having an account on Azure, try it today and I am sure that